RustFestEU/2020.rustfest.eu/content/pages/sponsorships.md

 * <b>In-break content</b>

     During breaks we can include sponsor ads that target our attendees.
-We are also considering including customized in-break entertainment (such as generative art and music from community artists) in-between the talks, which could also be tailored to fit the sponsor brand, use a special color scheme or include further customizations (including a direct collaboration between you and the artist to realize an even more elaborate vision).
+We are also considering including customized in-break entertainment (such as generative art and music from community artists) in-between the talks, which could also be tailored to fit the sponsor brand, using a special color scheme or including further customizations (including a direct collaboration between you and the artist to realize an even more elaborate vision).

 * <b>Playback content</b>